ashwint0711/docker-kubernetes-go/README.md

 This project demonstrates the basic workings of Docker and Kubernetes, focusing on:
 1. A simple Hello-world Docker container.
 2. A Python Flask ping-pong service that responds to "ping".
+3. A Go program for pattern detection in string.
 ---

 ## Setting Up Docker and Kubernetes